wandersonsm/soilnircompiler/README.md

 We gratefully acknowledge Prof. Dr. Michael Sommer (Leibniz Centre for Agricultural Landscape Research, Germany) and Prof. Dr. Maria Silveira (Noble Research Institute, USA) for providing the soil samples used in the study.
 We also thank Prof. Dr. Eyal Ben-Dor (Tel Aviv University, Israel) for providing the internal soil standard used for spectral standardisation.

+## Funding

+This project was proudly supported by the **WCSS 2022 Early Career Interdisciplinary Grant** from [the British Society of Soil Science](https://soils.org.uk/).

 ## Citation

 If you use this code or data, please cite it — see `CITATION.cff`, or use the